Table of Contents

 6. The Mitchell-Bénabou language

 is an internal language (type theory) of a topos where each type denotes an object and a term denotes a general point of the corresponding object of the type of the term.
 For example, each variable $x$ of type $\tau$ denotes the identity morphism $x : \tau \to \tau$.
 Without distinguishing types and formulae, terms of type $\Omega$ are called formulae.
 Logical operations are defined using the standard operations on truth values.
 For example, when $\phi : A \to \Omega$ and $\phi : B \to \Omega$ are formulae, the conjunction is defined as $\phi \land \psi : (A\times B) \to \Omega$ by post-composing $\land : \Omega\times\Omega \to \Omega$ on $\langle \phi, \psi\rangle : (A\times B) \to \Omega \times \Omega$.
-The quantifiers are defined in a more sophisticated way using internal adjoints which we won't deal with here.
+The quantifiers are defined in a more sophisticated way using internal adjoints, which we will not deal with here.

 An equality of two terms $f, g$ of type $\tau$ is defined by $\delta_\tau \circ \langle f, g\rangle$ where $\delta_\tau$ is the characteristic morphism of $\langle id_\tau, id_\tau \rangle : \tau \to \tau\times \tau$.
 For a category of sheaves, the characteristic map $\delta_F$ becomes $$ (\delta_F)_U : FU \times FU \ni (v_1, v_2) \mapsto \bigcup \{V \subseteq U \mid v_1\vert_V = v_2\vert_V\}. $$